 The ‘transferring’ of knowledge bit is key here, and Google calls it “zero-shot” translation.
 According to the company, “this is the first time this type of transfer learning has worked in Machine Translation.”

 According to the Google Researchers, what they observed in the translations showed them that the network appears to have created its own language of sorts in the network in order to carry out these translations.
-The blog note, “…This means the network must be encoding something about the semantics of the sentence rather than simply memorizing phrase-to-phrase translations.
+The blog notes, “…This means the network must be encoding something about the semantics of the sentence rather than simply memorizing phrase-to-phrase translations.
 We interpret this as a sign of existence of an interlingua in the network.”

-Google says that this Multilingual Google Neural Machine Translation system is running in production today for all Translate users, and is being in 10 of the recently launched 16 language pairs.
+Google says that this Multilingual Google Neural Machine Translation system is running in production today for all Translate users, and is being used in 10 of the recently launched 16 language pairs.